inkotariah/chemeng-process-models/README.md

 **Version 2 (tank_level_v2_inlet_disturbance):**
 A step disturbance is applied to the inlet flow rate at a specified time, and the resulting transient response and new steady state are analyzed.

-**Version 3 (tank_level_v3_tank_sensitivity):**
+**Version 3 (tank_level_v3_valve_sensitivity):**
 Sensitivity analysis examining how variations in the outlet valve coefficient affect the steady-state tank level.

 ## Numerical Method
-The ordinary differential equation is solved numerically using SciPy’s solve_ivp function, with the solution evaluated at uniformly spaced time points for plotting.
+The ordinary differential equation is solved numerically using SciPy’s solve_ivp function, with the solution evaluated at uniformly spaced time points for visualization.

 ## Results and Visualization
 The model outputs the liquid level as a function of time, which is plotted to observe the transient and steady-state behavior of the tank system.